Table of Contents

-Seeing your little furry feline hunched over and wheezing is distressing and having to be there to provide asthma medication at any second can be a lot of pressure, especially causing worry when you’re not home.
-One of my cats suffers from mild asthma, meaning she struggles to breathe at times and has the occasional asthma attack, so I know how upsetting it can be to watch her struggle.
+Seeing your wheezing is distressing and having to be there to provide asthma medication at any second can be a lot of pressure, especially causing worry when you’re not home.
+My cat sounds congested when breathing and suffers from mild asthma, so I know how upsetting it can be to watch her struggle.
 Things get even worse when she has a full-blown asthma attack!

-You may be wondering if there is anything you can do to reduce the frequency of your cat’s asthma attacks and improve their mental and physical wellbeing, and, thankfully, there is: purchase a humidifier.
-Humidifiers keep the air moist, which helps to reduce asthma attacks which are generally caused by excessively dry air irritating the lungs.
+You may be wondering if there is anything you can do to reduce the frequency of your cat’s asthma attacks and improve their mental and physical wellbeing.
+And thankfully, there is: purchase a humidifier.
+Humidifiers keep the air moist, which helps to reduce asthma attacks that are generally caused by excessively dry air irritating the lungs.

-With something as important as your cat’s wellbeing, for obvious reasons, it is essential you choose a great cat humidifier product.
+With something as important as your cat’s wellbeing, for obvious reasons, you must choose a great cat humidifier product.
 So, to help out, I have done a lot of digging to find the best humidifier for cats with asthma that has been tried and tested with my furry feline, along with some other handy tips for helping your cat’s asthma ease.

 My Top Pick

 The best humidifier I found is the UCAREAIR Cool Mist Humidifier.
 I love this humidifier as it has a capacity of 2L, meaning it can run for hours before the water needs topping up.
 However, if you forget to top it up, the machine turns itself off, which means it’s totally safe being left on while I’m not home!
 With an ultra-silent motor too, I cannot fault this humidifier.

 Before I dive into reviewing some of the products on the market, I want to walk you through what I based my search on and what features I wanted to see.